-Table 2.5: Position #2: Length of Night and Day
+Table 2.6: Position #2: Length of Night and Day

 Latitude Daylight Hours Nighttime Hours

+Arctic Circle

+45°N

 Equator

-$45^{\rm o}{ m N}$

-Arctic Circle

 Antarctic Circle

 20) What about near the poles?
 In this orientation what is the length of the nighttime at the North pole, and what is the length of the daytime at the South pole?
 Is this consistent with the trends in Table 2.1, such as what is happening at Fairbanks or in Ushuaia?
-(4 pts)
+(4 points)

 Experiment #3: Now we are going to approximate the Earth-Sun orientation six months after that in Experiment #2.
 To do this correctly, the globe and the lamp should now switch locations.
 Go ahead and do this if this lab is confusing you-or you can simply rotate the globe apparatus by 180° so that the North polar axis is tilted exactly towards the Sun.
 Try to get a good alignment by looking at the shadow of the wooden axis on the globe.
 Since this is six months later, it easy to guess what season this is, but let's prove it!
-Complete the following two tables (4 pts):
+Complete the following two tables (4 points):

-Table 2.6: Position #3: Solstice Data Table
+Table 2.7: Position #3: Solstice Data Table

 Latitude Length of Daylight Arc Length of Nightime Arc

+Arctic Circle

+45°N

 Equator

-45°N

-Arctic Circle

 Antarctic Circle